Nuances of Technique for Far Lateral Osteotomy

 Figure 13: The dura is incised in a curvilinear fashion.
 Care is taken during dural incision to avoid intradural neurovascular structures, particularly the intradural vertebral artery and its branches, as well as a potentially posteriorly displaced spinal accessory nerve.
 The tumor usually displaces the proximal intradural segment of the vertebral artery laterally.

-Figure 14: Intraoperative images demonstrate the generous exposure of a right anterolateral foramen magnum meningioma (upper image) through a minimal condylectomy.
+Figure 14: Intraoperative images demonstrate the generous exposure of a right anterolateral foramen magnum meningioma (upper image) through the far lateral route.
 The C1 rootlets and 1 or 2 upper spinal rootlets of the accessory nerve (upper image–at the tip of the scissors) may be sacrificed to expose this large tumor.
 The accessory nerve is then mobilized laterally along the posterior capsule of the tumor.
 The final resection result is also shown (lower image).
 As you can see in the lower image, this minimalistic approach to condylectomy allows adequate access to the ventral craniospinal junction.

 The dural edges are tacked up using 4-0 sutures and kept moist throughout the operation to avoid their desiccation by the intense heat of the microscope, facilitating watertight closure.
 The tack-up stiches are placed along the bony edges (the most anterior aspect of the exposed dura) to maximize mobilization of the dural flaps away from the operative trajectory.
 This maneuver mobilizes the vertebral artery as it enters the dura, laterally and out of the working trajectory of the surgeon.